Shivam-Courasia/AI-Augmented-Notion/README.md

 *   **`net::ERR_NAME_NOT_RESOLVED`**: This error indicates that your application cannot resolve the Supabase URL.
 Double-check `VITE_SUPABASE_URL` in your `.env` file.
 *   **Features not working**: Ensure all `npm install` commands were successful and there are no build errors in your terminal.
 Check the browser console for JavaScript errors.
 *   **AI Features**: If AI features are not working, verify `VITE_GEMINI_API_KEY` in your `.env` file and ensure the Gemini API is enabled in your Google Cloud Project.
-*   **Delete Feature**: If the delete feature is not working, check the browser console for network errors when attempting to delete, and ensure your Supabase RLS policies are correctly configured to allow deletion.

-Feel free to open an issue in the repository if you encounter any further problems.